How Kerb-to-Flight Passenger Flow Management is Transforming Birmingham Airport

 Reaping the Benefits

-Despite the increase in passenger numbers, movement insights have already helped reduce security queue length by 10% year-on-year.
+The movement insights have already helped reduce security queue length by 10% year-on-year.
 In response, BHX has adjusted its KPIs to ensure they are on a journey of continuous improvement.

 “The wait-time reduction was achieved by focusing on optimisation.
 Operational teams use the solution to view real-time data, allowing them to make informed decisions and continuously improve their customer journey.
 With Veovo´s sensor-agnostic approach – which leverages both existing and new sensors, as well as third-party sources – they can also compile up-to-date forecasts to help with future planning.”